MicrosoftDocs/shell-experience/shell-exp-docs/aishell/get-started-powershell.md

 ### Resolving Errors

-If you encounter an error in your working terminal, you can use the `Resolve-Error` cmdlet to send that error to the open AIShell window for resolution.
+If you encounter an error in your working terminal, you can use the `Resolve-Error` cmdlet to send that error to the open AI Shell window for resolution.
 This command asks the AI model to help you resolve the error.

-![An animation showing Resolving Errors with AIShell.][05]
+![An animation showing Resolving Errors with AI Shell.][05]

-### Invoking AIShell
+### Invoking AI Shell

-You can use the `Invoke-AIShell` cmdlet to send queries to the current agent in the open AIShell window.
+You can use the `Invoke-AIShell` cmdlet to send queries to the current agent in the open AI Shell window.
 This command allows you to interact with the AI model from your working terminal.

 ![An animation using Invoke-AIShell.][04]